Ainali/tastydata/generator/README.md

 ### Debugging
 After running the menu generator, a file matchinfo.csv will be generated with all the courses and ingredients that could not be matched with anything in demomatches.tsv.

+## Note
+The generator does not do matching on the index page.
+In this instance it was added manually after generating the files.